Jukkay/markdown-parser/README.md

 # Markdown-parser

 Markdown-parser is a web app that converts markdown to html.
 The resulting page can be converted to PDF and downloaded.
 It's built on React/Next.js, and PDF conversion is handled by jsPDF library.
+Parsing is done manually, but ReactHtmlParser is used is some cases to convert temporary string type arrays to ReactNodes.

 ### Supported markdown features